 PaIRS is free!

-Read more on the user guide
+Read more in the user guide

 In the Input tab you can select the set of images to process.
 This is generally done in few clicks, by browsing the disk and selecting the image folder.
 PaIRS supports over than 30 different file formats, namely those openable via the Pillow Python package.

-Read more on the user guide
+Read more in the user guide

-Read more on the user guide
+Read more in the user guide

 PaIRS employs an iterative multi-grid approach based on image deformation.
 Although several preset strategies are available, you will have full control of the processing method being allowed to change practically any relevant parameter of the same.
 The variety of parameters you can choose on your own include: the size, shape and number of interrogation windows; the number of iterations of the process; the type of interpolating functions for both image deformation and displacement interpolation (bilinear, bicubic, methods based on simplexes or on the FFT shift theorem, B-splines of different orders); the types of weighting windows for cross-correlation estimation and velocity field filtering (including rectangular, Blackman, Gaussian, Harris, Hann windows and many others); vector validation strategies for outlier detection and replacement.
 In such a way, you can tailor appropriately the modulation transfer function of the PIV process to your specific application.

-Read more on the user guide
+Read more in the user guide

 The Log tab displays useful information about the selected process.
 This comprises detailed information on the output from the PIV analysis, such as the percentage of correct vectors or the values of the coefficient of correlation, and the progress status, including the number of image pairs not processed yet and the estimated remaining time.
 Moreover, if something goes wrong, Log will tell you!

-Read more on the user guide
+Read more in the user guide

 In Vis you can visualize both the input images and the results from your processes.
 These include not only the instantaneous velocity fields, but also some turbulent statistics (ensemble average and Reynolds stress components) and some statistics on the goodness of the process.
 A very fast way to your striking findings!

-Read more on the user guide
+Read more in the user guide

 PaIRS-UniNa now includes also CalVi, a powerful module for accurate optical calibration of single and multiple camera bundles with the camera models mostly used in the PIV community: polynomials, rational functions and the pinhole camera model.